coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 1.9 [14/09/2015] =

+* New feature: WPML Support
+* New feature: Polylang Support
+* New feature: Added 'Reset Widget Styling' option to theme editor
+* New feature: Page Builder by Site Origin support (Layout Builder widget now works within Mega Menus)
+* Change: Remove Appearance > Max Mega Menu redirect
+* Change: Update touch detection method.
+Use Modernizr if available.
+* Change: Make hoverintent interval filterable
+* Change: Refactor JS
+* Change: Allow animation speeds to be changed using filters
+* Fix: Unable to uncheck checkboxes in menu themes
+* Fix: Compatibility with Pinboard Theme (dequeue colorbox)
+* Fix: Mobile Second Click option reverts to default
+* Fix: Fix initial fade in animation
+* Fix: Sub menus within megamenus collapsing when Effect is set to 'Slide'

+= 1.8.3.2 [30/07/2015] =

+* Fix: Conflict with Add Descendents as Sub Menu Items plugin, where items are added resulting in an unordered list of menu items

 = 1.8.3.1 [30/07/2015] =